 At Tuition, Medical and Behaviour Support Service, we understand the responsibility to educate our pupils on e-safety Issues; as categorised within Keeping Children Safe in Education (KCSiE) into four areas of risk; Content, Contact, Conduct and Commerce.
-Please see KCSiE document (September 2023) Part 2: The Management of Safeguarding, for more information.
+Please see KCSiE document (September 2024) Part 2: The Management of Safeguarding, for more information.
 Aspects of this are also referred to in our Child on Child Abuse Policy, Behaviour Policy and Safeguarding Policy.
 TMBSS has a zero tolerance policy towards Child on Child abuse.

-Schools hold personal data on learners, staff and others to help them conduct their day-to-day activities.
+Schools hold personal data on learners, staff and others to help them conduct their dayto-day activities.
 Some of this information is sensitive and could be used by another person or criminal organisation to cause harm or distress to an individual.
 The loss of sensitive information can result in media coverage, and potentially damage the reputation of the school.
-TMBSS aims to ensure that all personal data collected about staff, pupils, parents, governors, visitors and other individuals is collected, stored and processed in accordance with the General Data Protection Regulations (GDPR).
-Please see the TMBSS GDPR Policy for more details.
+Through the TMBSS Cyber Response plan, The Service aims to ensure that all personal data collected about staff, pupils, parents, governors, visitors and other individuals is collected, stored and processed in accordance with the General Data Protection Regulations (GDPR).
+Please see the TMBSS GDPR Policy and Cyber Response Plan for more details.